fassetar/clear-appsettings/README.md

 Useful for sanitizing configuration files before sharing or committing.

 ### Why this Project
-Below is alternative solutions for best practices but I needed this because I didnt want to change how things were listed in the source and I didnt want to change the way the client had the code setup.
+Below are alternative solutions that follow best practices.
+However, I chose this approach because I wanted to preserve the original structure of the source code and avoid modifying the client’s existing code setup.
+Additionally, this project serves as a valuable reference for building my own micro command-line tools in the future.

 ---